Chart Color Schemes

 Residential development activity is lower than average in Pittsworth according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Pittsworth averaged around 12 new dwelling approvals per year.
-Between FY-21 and FY-25, an estimated 64 homes were approved, with a further 23 approved so far in FY-26.
+AreaSearch analysis of ABS building approval numbers in Pittsworth shows an average of 12 new dwelling approvals per year.
+Between FY-21 and FY-25, 64 homes were approved, with a further 23 approved so far in FY-26.
 This results in approximately 0.6 new residents per year per dwelling constructed over the past five financial years.

 Frequently Asked Questions - Development